 It would be tragic to come so very far; realize the coming of the Son of man, the kingdom of God; the realization of national judgment against the Temple cult and the Jerusalem Aristocracy, fathom the Zealot and Sicarii and Idumean confederacy's diabolical role in the downfall and destruction of Jerusalem, reach the marriage of Christ to his Bride, the Church; witness the sad disappointment of the hopes of Sicarii in an impregnable and intimidating fortress and then get in the very next chapter and completely squander and lose all sense of direction and wherewithal about what is going on or whether or not the narrative is going forward or backward or should be seen standing on one's hands, upside down!

-To follow the Full Preterist or Max R. King's Transmillennial schema is to slowly spin in circles and to flout and flounder a pregnant bridge or causeway, a link which points in a trajectory towards the spine tingling end of the Jewish State, an end with vivid contrasts and distinctions and potent meaning.
+To follow the Full Preterist or Max R. King's Transmillennial schema is to slowly spin in circles and to flout and flounder a pregnant bridge or causeway, a link which points in a trajectory towards the spine-tingling end of the Jewish State, and end with vivid contrasts and distinctions and potent meaning.

 Why will Christians continually confuse what happened at the beginning with what came true at the end?
-Why should it be insisted that a small group of Sicarii malcontents at Masada, is really all about the downfall of the entire Roman army, and then, later on, a innumerable multitude of Israelite State malcontents may not be identifiable only because their downfall happened in the second century?
+Why should it be insisted that a small group of Sicarii malcontents at Masada, is really all about the downfall of the entire Roman army, and then, later on, an innumerable multitude of Israelite State malcontents may not be identified only because their downfall happened in the second century?

-When we endorse this interpretive madness we are also guilty of overstating and exaggerating first century events while wholly shrinking second century Jewish history to a insignificant dot, smaller than an atom and, in the process, denying closure to a topic many could only pray to God and hope to understand.
+When we endorse this interpretive madness we are also guilty of overstating and exaggerating first-century events while wholly shrinking second-century Jewish history to an insignificant dot, smaller than an atom and, in the process, denying closure to a topic many could only pray to God and hope to understand.